BadScientist: Can a Research Agent Write Convincing but Unsound Papers that Fool LLM Reviewers?: Mitigation

 \subsection{Setup}

-\paragraph{Research Questions.} \textbf{RQ1 (Detection-Aware Reviewing).} How can we enhance detection awareness \emph{within} the act of reviewing—i.e., can adding an explicit integrity-detection subtask (risk classification with cited evidence) improve sensitivity to integrity risks \emph{while} preserving or improving core review quality (helpfulness and recommendation accuracy)?\\ \textbf{RQ2 (Triage without Full Reviews).} When generating a full textual review is not the priority, can a detection-only agent reliably flag papers with potential integrity concerns at a low false-alarm rate and route low-risk papers to the standard pipeline?
+\paragraph{Research Questions:} \textbf{RQ1 (Detection-Aware Reviewing).} How can we enhance detection awareness \emph{within} the act of reviewing—i.e., can adding an explicit integrity-detection subtask (risk classification with cited evidence) improve sensitivity to integrity risks \emph{while} preserving or improving core review quality (helpfulness and recommendation accuracy)? \textbf{RQ2 (Triage without Full Reviews).} When generating a full textual review is not the priority, can a detection-only agent reliably flag papers with potential integrity concerns at a low false-alarm rate and route low-risk papers to the standard pipeline?

-\paragraph{Mitigation Strategies.} \textbf{(i) Review-with-Detection (ReD) } We modify the review prompt to bundle a conventional rubric-based review with a mandatory detection of AI-generated content.
-For each document, a single model $m \in M$ outputs: (a) a standard review, (b) a binary label $y_m \in \{\textsc{Non-Fabricated}, \textsc{AI-Fabricated}\}$, and (c) \emph{evidence snippets} (quoted lines) to support its finding. \textbf{(ii) Detection-Only (DetOnly)} We remove the reviewing rubric and instruct the agent to perform \emph{only} the detection of AI-generated content.
-In this mode, the model's sole task is to return a binary label $y_m \in \{\textsc{Non-Fabricated}, \textsc{AI-Fabricated}\}$ and evidence, which serves as the direct and final triage action, without any secondary assessment.
+\paragraph{Mitigation Strategies.} \textbf{(i) Review-with-Detection (ReD) } We modify the review prompt to bundle a conventional rubric-based review with a mandatory detection of fabricated or unsupported content.
+For each document, a single model $m \in M$ outputs: (a) a standard review, (b) a binary label $y_m \in \{\textsc{Supported}, \textsc{Fabrication-Risk}\}$, and (c) \emph{evidence snippets} (quoted lines) to support its finding.

+\textbf{(ii) Detection-Only (DetOnly)} We remove the reviewing rubric and instruct the agent to assess whether the submission contains fabricated or empirically unsupported material.
+In this mode, the model's sole task is to return a binary label $y_m \in \{\textsc{Supported}, \textsc{Fabrication-Risk}\}$ and evidence, which serves as the direct and final triage action, without any secondary assessment.
+This mitigation is not intended to flag AI-assisted writing per se; it targets unsupported experimental claims, invented evidence, or fabricated results.

 \paragraph{Dataset.} We construct a controlled set of $100$ papers using the stratified sampling algorithm in Section~\ref{sec:review-calibration}: $50$ are sampled from real ICLR~2025 submissions, and $50$ are sampled from the generated corpus produced in Section~\ref{sec:exp}.